vanish87/Vox/README.md

 * Keyframe and skeleton animation support.

 ## License
-More information is provided in the [license file](https://github.com/AlwaysGeeky/Vox/blob/master/LICENSE.md).
+This software is provided under the **GNU General Public License**, more information is provided in the [license file](https://github.com/AlwaysGeeky/Vox/blob/master/LICENSE.md).

 ## Setup
 Setting up and compiling the project is a fairly simple process.